dscho/pagefind-xkcd-demo/content/comics/2013-4-10-all-adobe-updates.md

   ALERT: Some pending mandatory software updates require version 21.1.2 of the Oracle/Sun Java(tm) JDK(tm) Update Manager Runtime Environment Meta-Updater, which is not available for your platform.
 img: https://imgs.xkcd.com/comics/all_adobe_updates.png
 ---
-[[A figure sits at his laptop, reading a dialog box on the screen
+[Cueball is sitting at a laptop with a window with a red title bar floating over his head.]

+Adobe Update

+There is an update for:

+\***Adobe Download Manager**

-Adobe Update: There is an update for Adobe Download Manager.
-This update will allow you to download new updates to the Adobe update downloader.
+This update will allow you to download the new updates to the Adobe Update Downloader.

 [OK] [Download]

-{{Title text: ALERT: Some pending mandatory software updates require version 21.1.2 of the Oracle

-Sun Java(tm) JDK(tm) Update Manager Runtime Environment Meta-Updater, which is not available for your platform.}}